What is the OX?

 The OX is the result of the Global Vehicle Trust’s ambition to help people in the developing world by providing cost-effective mobility for communities to undertake crucial daily tasks, such as collect drinking water and transporting grain, fertilizer or building materials.

-Three OX prototypes have been built by so far and put through rigorous testing with an investment of approximately £3 million from the Global Vehicle Trust.
+Four OX prototypes have been built so far and put through rigorous testing with an investment of over £3 million from the Global Vehicle Trust.

-Shell has announced that it will commission a pre-production prototype of the world’s first flat-pack truck which it will take to India, home to almost 18% of the world’s population.
-The ‘OX to India’ mission will showcase the capabilities of the vehicle for bringing low-cost all-terrain mobility to rural communities in developing countries.
+Shell commissioned a pre-production prototype of the world’s first flat-pack truck to take to India, home to almost 18% of the world’s population.
+The ‘OX to India’ mission showcased the capabilities of the vehicle for bringing low-cost all-terrain mobility to rural communities in developing countries.

 Read the whole Press Release here